 What is an Engine Misfire?

 To understand fully what an engine misfire is we need to understand what it means.
 If the engine is running perfect and all of the cylinders are “firing” you could say there is no misfire.
-Once the air fuel ratio inside the combustion chamber in any of the cylinders gets interrupted, the engine will misfire.
+Once the air-fuel ratio inside the combustion chamber in any of the cylinders gets interrupted (for any reason), the engine will misfire.
 One cylinder can misfire or more than one cylinder can Misfire depending on the situation.
-Here is a hint.
-A lot of times the Vehicle Manufacture will release a Technical Service bulletin (TSB) related to a rough running or Engine Misfire condition specific to your vehicle.
-You can go to ALLDATAdiy to gain access to all of the Technical Service Bulletins related to your year, make and model vehicle for a small fee.
-If you find a match, it will explain the root cause as well as the fix for the Engine Misfire condition.
+The misfire can be caused by a number of different things.
+While ignition components are very common to go bad causing the engine to misfire, there is still fuel delivery (low fuel pressure or faulty fuel injectors) or even base engine mechanical issues that can cause the engine to misfire.

 When I took a look at the number one spark plug wire, this is what I found.
 The number one spark plug wire was broken or got pulled off of the spark plug booth causing the engine to misfire.
-We simply fixed the broken wire and re attached it and the engine ran like new.
+We simply fixed the broken wire and reattached it and the engine ran like new

 P0300 Random Cylinder Misfire